ntzolov/movie-characters-backend/README.md

 [Link to FrontendService](https://github.com/ntzolov/movie-characters-client)

-This is a backend application that powers the core functionality of http://movie-characters.onrender.com webside.
+This is a backend application that powers the core functionality of http://movie-characters.onrender.com website.
 It handles user authentication, data processing, and serves as the API gateway for seamless communication with the frontend.

 ## Table of Contents